topwasu/openai-hf-interface/README.md

-# OpenAI and Hugging Face Interface Alignment

-Note: code supporting Hugging Face models might currently be out-of-date

-A simple interface implementation that aligns Huggingface's Transformers interface with OpenAI's API.
-The interface allows switching LLM in your code base from OpenAI's GPT to Meta's LLaMA on Huggingface with just a one-line change.
+# LLM API Prompting Toolkit

+This package builds on top of OpenAI API.
+It provides an easy-to-use prompting interface that:
+- performs asynchronous requests
+- tracks costs (both hypothetical and actual)
+- caches responses

+(Originally, this package is supposed to be an interface that aligns Huggingface's Transformers interface with OpenAI's API, hence the name openai-hf-interface)

 ## Installation